-When I started this blog 7 years ago now (holy crap!
-7 years ago!) some of the first posts were about how to start the scholarship process and how to get started in Army ROTC.
-Time to bump that info back to the top of the blog and freshen it up a little.
+Here is the “how to start guide” for this year’s high school scholarship process.
+It is very similar to the “how to start” post from last year.
 The optimal target audience for this information is a high school junior finishing up their junior year.
 That student is considering college and has a desire to serve in the military.
 If you aren’t a high school junior and are interested we should still talk, there are plenty of ways to become an Army Officer.
 Here’s what I think my optimal audience should do.

 Step one – do your research

 Visit www.goarmy.com/rotc …poke around on the site.
 Understand that Army ROTC is a program that trains college students to serve as Army Officers when they graduate from college.
 Look at the requirements.
 Don’t be afraid to contact an Army ROTC Battalion and talk to an Enrollment Officer if you have questions.

 Along with researching ROTC opportunities you’ll also need to figure out where you want to attend college and what you want to study.
 You won’t be majoring in Army ROTC.
 The internet is a great source of material.
 You can use a search engine to develop a list of schools that offer what you want.
 Most University websites will give you a good idea what they offer.
 You can also usually find information about Army ROTC battalions too.
 In our case we have a wealth of information on the Clarkson University website, and on social media platforms like facebook and instagram.